edieguez/robotics-notes/wiki/books/ultralearning/knowledge_structure.md

 Actions that need to be performed and may not involve much conscious thinking at all.

-Example: Learning pronuntiation of a word
+Example: Learning pronunciation of a word